 Please tell them if you have travelled overseas recently, have been in contact with someone who has recently travelled, or are a close contact of a confirmed case.

 Healthline or your doctor will tell you what you need to do if you need to be tested.
 Some health care centres may ask you to wait in your car or a waiting area.

-During your assessment the doctor or nurse may wear personal protective equipment and will ask you questions about your:
+During your assessment the doctor or nurse may wear personal protective equipment (examples are mask, gown, face shield, and gloves) and will ask you questions about your:

 - general health